Anaconda 与 Jupyter Notebooks [课程]

 Installing Jupyter Notebook

-To install Jupyter notebooks in a conda environment, use conda install jupyter notebook.
+To install Jupyter notebooks in a conda environment, use conda install jupyter notebook

-Jupyter notebooks are also available through pip with pip install jupyter notebook.
+Jupyter notebooks are also available through pip with pip install jupyter notebook

 Launching the Notebook Server

-To start a notebook server, enter jupyter notebook in your terminal or console.
+in your terminal or console.
 This will start the server in the directory you ran the command in.
 That means any notebook files will be saved in that directory.
 Typically you’d want to start the server in the directory where your notebooks live.
 However, you can navigate through your file system to where the notebooks are.

-By default, the notebook server runs at http://localhost:8888.
-If you aren’t familiar with this, localhost means your computer and 8888 is the port the server is communicating on.
+is the port the server is communicating on.
 As long as the server is still running, you can always come back to it by going to http://localhost:8888 in your browser.

-If you start another server, it’ll try to use port 8888, but since it is occupied, the new server will run on port 8889.
+.
 Then, you’d connect to it at http://localhost:8889.
 Every additional notebook server will increment the port number like this.

 You should consider installing Notebook Conda to help manage your environments.
-Run the following command: conda install nb_conda.
+Run the following command: conda install nb_conda

 Magic Keywords

 Magic keywords are special commands you can run in cells that let you control the notebook itself or perform system calls such as changing directories.
-For example, you can set up matplotlib to work interactively in the notebook with %matplotlib.
+For example, you can set up matplotlib to work interactively in the notebook with %matplotlib

-Use %config InlineBackend.figure_format = 'retina' after %matplotlib inline to render higher resolution images.
+Use %config InlineBackend.figure_format = 'retina'

-With the Python kernel, you can turn on the interactive debugger using the magic command %pdb.
+.
 When you cause an error, you’ll be able to inspect the variables in the current namespace.

 Converting Notebooks